IDA 2025 Bill Book

 SF 319, Creates cost controls for health care services, such as disclosing a discounted cash price to patients and rebates for patients from health insurance carriers as a savings incentive.
 (Previously SSB 1029)

-SSB 1146, Requires dental insurance companies to honor prior authorizations, inform dental providers when state law applies to a plan, and limits the time a dental insurance company can clawback an overpayment.
+SF 470, Requires dental insurance companies to honor prior authorizations, inform dental providers when state law applies to a plan, and limits the time a dental insurance company can clawback an overpayment.
 Combines the three dental insurance bills in the House into one bill.
-(HSB 182, HSB 183, and HSB 190)
+(HSB 182, HSB 183, and HSB 190) (Formerly SSB 1146)